alxshelepenok/lumen/content/posts/2024-12-05--Aider-Automated-Unit-Test-Creation/index.md

 The entity being tested with `networkLayer.send()` is actually of type `MockDecodingNetworkLayer`, which doesn't test the functionality of `HeadersModifier` at all!

-`HeadersModifierTest` didn't instantiate an instance of `HeadersModifier`, so didn't clearly test the functionality of our System Under Test (SUT)
+`HeadersModifierTest` didn't instantiate an instance of `HeadersModifier`, so didn't clearly test the functionality of our System Under Test (SUT).
+Expectations 1 and 3 are not being met.

 #### What was missing: